delta6626/365-days-of-code/README.md

 - Day 308 ✅: Integrated success and error modals into the account deletion flow and fixed server side bugs
 - Day 309 ✅: Made the footer and upgrade page fully responsive
 - Day 310 ✅: Created mock UI components for the landing page to replace screenshots
+- Day 311 ✅: Completed the landing page with mock UI components

 ## 📌 Notes